aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

  that continues to grow every year.

-Yes, the community is growing and participation in this workshop is also growing.
+The community is growing and participation in this workshop is also growing.
 Since 2000, it had the largest participation in 2005 and then in 2012.
 Since 2015, around 20 papers were accepted in most of the SRWs.
 ![Accepted papers over time](blog/plot_year_papers.png){:height="70%" width="70%"}

-Hope this number will increase over the upcoming years.
 Topics of the accepted papers in SRWs are also interesting.
 According to Prof. Naoki Yoshinaga,
 > ACL-SRW papers are sometimes more exciting than ACL ones.
 ACL-SRW can accept ongoing research with new or unconventional goals or approaches, since it does not care too much